Dag-Eilev Fagermo: Vålerenga

 On 31 January 2020, Fagermo was announced as head coach of Vålerenga, replacing Ronny Deila.

 After two-and-a-half seasons at Vålerenga, Fagermo was fired after a loss to his former club Strømsgodset.

 Lillestrøm

 In September 2024 Fagermo signed on as head coach for Lillestrøm after the club sacked David Nielsen after only a month at the club.
 The contract lasted only until the end of the year, and after the club was relegated, it was not renewed.

 Fagermo would later go on to say that he regretted taking the job, citing that there wasn't enough time to change what he needed to keep the club in the top flight.

 Return to Strømsgodset

 On 10 June 2025 Fagermo was announced as the new head coach for Strømsgodset, signing a two-and-a-half year contract.
 The contract would see Fagermo return to the club after eighteen years.
+Only half a year after being appointed, and after not being able to save Strømsgodset from relegation, Fagermo was sacked by the club.

+Following the sacking, Fagermo announced his retirement from being a football manager.
+Instead, he became part-time managing director of Second Division club Notodden FK.